A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 Can my whole team read this together?

 Absolutely.
-The book is designed to be accessible to engineers at all levels, from senior engineers to managers to CTOs.
+The book is designed to be accessible to engineers at all levels, from engineers to managers to CTOs.
 Team licenses are available with tiered pricing.
 Reading it together can help align your team on mental models and set realistic expectations.

 Does the book cover specific tools or platforms?